 Search in Catalog

-The books tab links to books that have been digitized and are available to anyone through familysearch.
+The books tab links to books that have been digitized and are available to anyone through FamilySearch.
 The books include selections from the Allen County Public Library, BYU, BYU-H and the FHL among others.
 The neat thing about this feature is that the scanning technology uses character recognition-- in other words, the scanners scan a book and can recognize the letters so you can search through the book using keywords.

 - This is useful to us as family historians because many family histories and published transcriptions have been scanned.

 o Cannot search ancestor’s names here, rather, you search categories/locations/etc in order to find useful information that will help in the research process.

-o This resource helps you find records, it isn’t actually a record itself.
+o This resource helps you find records it isn’t actually a record itself.

-Now go back to your homepage by clicking on the FamilySearch logo.
-From here click on the button on the far right, Get Help’.
-This is where you can receive all kinds of research on your family history through live chats and even helpful videos.
+Up in the top right corner you will notice a drop down button “Get help.”
+This is where you can receive all kinds of research help on your family history through live chats and even helpful videos.

 - Click on Learning Center.
 This should take you to a new page with lots of links.
 This is where Familysearch stores their help videos.

-o Because research varies from place to place, you can find out how to begin research in a certain area through these tutorials.
+- Because research varies from place to place, you can find out how to begin research in a certain area through these tutorials.

-o Handwriting tutorials are also available under the country you’re researching in.
+- Handwriting tutorials are also available under the country you’re researching in.